What Is Camp Lejeune?

 A combination of on-base and off-base chemical spills and leaks caused the water contamination at two of Camp Lejeune’s water treatment plants, Tarawa Terrace and Hadnot Point.

-An off-base dry cleaner called ABC One-Hour Cleaners that used improper waste disposal practices primarily caused contamination at Tarawa Terrace.
+An off-base dry cleaner called ABC One-Hour Cleaners, a designated Superfund site, that used improper waste disposal practices primarily caused contamination at Tarawa Terrace.
 These improper methods caused chemicals to leak into the groundwater and into wells that then sent the water to the treatment plant.
 On-base spills and leaks also contributed to the contamination.

 On-base spills, underground storage leaks and drums at dumps and storage lots were the primary causes of water contamination at Hadnot Point.